-One team is in decline, the other comfortably looks down on the college football world from atop the mountain.
-It doesn’t take a mad scientist to figure out which description belongs to the Florida State Seminoles and Alabama Crimson Tide in 2019.
+One team is rebuilding, the other comfortably looks down on the college football world from atop the mountain.
+It doesn’t take a mad scientist to figure out which description belongs to the Florida State Seminoles and Alabama Crimson Tide after the 2019 season.
 However, the two historically dominant programs never shy away from wanting to play the best, and when 2025-26 rolls around, they’re going to meet on the gridiron once again.

 FSU and Alabama agreed to schedule a home-and-home series against one another, according to news releases from both schools on October 31.
 The first game will take place on Aug.
 30, 2025 in Tallahassee, and the rematch will be Sept.
 19, 2026 in Tuscaloosa.

 “The addition of Florida State to the 2025 and 2026 schedules gives us our second non-conference Power 5 matchups of those seasons as we also play Wisconsin at home in 2025 and West Virginia on the road in 2026.
 We’ve been working diligently at building future schedules that provide our team and our fans a lot of excitement and opportunity, and we are pleased to add the Seminoles to that mix.”

 — Alabama Athletic Director Greg Byrne, via statement